ProveRAG: Provenance-Driven Vulnerability Analysis with Automated Retrieval-Augmented LLMs: Introduction

-Large Language Models (LLMs) have been widely adopted in cybersecurity applications \cite{mitra2024localintel, ullah2024llms, cheshkov2023evaluation, deng2024pentestgpt, karlsen2024benchmarking}.
-They have been particularly effective in assisting with the analysis of Cyber Threat Intelligence \cite{mitra2024localintel, perrina2023agir}, enhancing log-based anomaly detection \cite{karlsen2024benchmarking, qi2023loggpt}, supporting LLM-assisted attacks \cite{sharma2023impact, gupta2023chatgpt, deng2024pentestgpt}, and improving vulnerability detection \cite{cheshkov2023evaluation, ullah2024llms}.
 However, prior work has identified three aspects that limit the broader adoption of LLMs to cybersecurity applications \cite{huang2023survey, rawte2023troubling, zhu2024evaluating, liu2024lost}, which we aim to address in this work.
-These limitations are: 1) \textit{Hallucination:} the propensity to generate misleading information that appears plausible but is factually incorrect.
+These limitations are: 1) \textit{Hallucination:} the tendency to generate misleading information that appears plausible but is factually incorrect.
 Some works have shown the consequences of this problem \cite{huang2023survey, rawte2023troubling}.
-2) \textit{Temporal Knowledge:} the failure of LLMs to respond accurately when they are exposed to data that comes after their training data's cutoff \cite{zhu2024llms, zhu2024evaluating}.
-In cybersecurity, daily emerging vulnerabilities—over 25,000 identified in 2024 alone—pose serious risks, especially since they appeared after LLMs' training data cutoff.
-Retrieval Augmented Generation (RAG) techniques have been proposed to address this problem \cite{borgeaud2022improving}.
-However, the adoption of RAG for out-of-distribution data often leads to 3) \textit{Limited Context Windows:} which restrict the number of tokens that can be provided to prompt the model, thereby limiting RAG-based temporal alignment approaches \cite{liu2024lost}.
+2) \textit{Temporal Knowledge:} the failure of LLMs to respond accurately when they are exposed to data that come after the cutoff point of their training data \cite{zhu2024llms, zhu2024evaluating}.
+In cybersecurity, daily emerging vulnerabilities—over 40,000 identified in 2024 alone—pose serious risks, especially if they appear after LLMs' training data cutoff.
+Retrieval Augmented Generation (RAG) techniques have been proposed to address this problem \cite{borgeaud2022improving} by retrieving relevant external information.
+However, adoption of RAG often leads to 3) \textit{Limited Context Windows:} which restrict the number of tokens that can be provided to prompt the model, thus limiting RAG-based temporal alignment approaches \cite{liu2024lost}.
 These limitations constitute a major challenge of leveraging LLMs in cybersecurity, where accuracy, time, and up-to-date information is essential.